Y7K/cli/readme.md

 ### y7k version

-Get the current Version of the Project.
+Display the current Version of the Project.

 ```
 y7k version